SELFIE DEFENSE TRAINING:

 One of the primary reasons for adopting a secret ballot was to prevent coercion, bribery, and vote-buying.
 If voters cast their ballots in private, they would have no proof of their vote to show someone who attempted to bribe them.
 Reformers attest that a secret ballot is the most reliable way to prevent this type of election fraud.
 Every election cycle brings questions about “secret” voters who will vote in private for a different candidate who they are unwilling to support publicly.
 Research shows that people may feel coerced to vote differently if they know or think their ballot will not remain private, and before the 2020 election, workers feared that their employer was trying to coerce their vote.
 Choosing to keep a ballot secret protects against harassment and intimidation at the polling location, workplace, and online.
 Voters who wish to show that they voted and reveal their choice of candidates have many options to do so.
 But what if someone wants to take a “ballot selfie” while voting, and share an image of their ballot online?

-A ballot selfie is when a person takes a photo of themselves holding their marked ballot, and usually uploads the photo to a social media account to show friends that they voted, and for whom they voted.
-Federal law does not prohibit ballot selfies, and leaves most elections’ decisions up to the states.
+A ballot selfie is when a person takes a photo of themselves holding their marked ballot, usually followed by uploading the photo to a social media account to show friends that they voted, and for whom they voted.
+Federal law does not prohibit ballot selfies, and leaves most election-related decisions up to the states.
 All states have laws regulating conduct at polling locations, and 44 states have constitutional provisions that guarantee secrecy in voting.
-Many states prohibit taking photos at the polling location in order to protect people’s privacy and limit disruptions at the polls, although those restrictions do not apply to voters photographing their mail-in or absentee ballot, and may become less applicable as people increasingly are able to vote by mail.
+Many states justify prohibitions on photo-taking at the polling location as necessary to protect people’s privacy and limit disruptions at the polls, although those restrictions do not apply to voters photographing their mail-in or absentee ballot, and may become less applicable as people increasingly are able to vote by mail.

 • Most of the laws governing ballot secrecy were written long before cell phones and the internet existed, and allowing for ballot selfies may be an effective way of getting out the vote and motivating people to perform their civic duty.
 For many younger people, taking selfies and posting images online are how they engage with the political process.
 Because elections have become increasingly polarized and contentious, young voters and celebrities they follow want to show people how they voted and encourage others to vote also.
 Especially for young people, encouragement to vote from friends is more effective than advertisements.
 Additionally, as more states work to suppress the vote of Black and brown citizens, advocates worry that laws banning ballot selfies are just one more way to criminalize ordinary behavior and discount their votes.
 While there is no federal law, the First Amendment strongly protects against infringement of political speech, so especially with the rise of social media, states have started to rethink just how secret ballots must be.

-• Today, ballot selfies are legal in 24 states.
+• Today, ballot selfies are legal in 25 states.
 7 additional states have laws prohibiting ballot selfies at polling locations, but not when submitting an absentee ballot.
-5 states, D.C., and Puerto Rico have laws that are unclear.
-And 13 states prohibit all ballot selfies.
+9 states have laws that are unclear.
+And 11 states prohibit all ballot selfies.

 There are minor distinctions and exceptions to some of these laws also.
 In New Mexico, ballot selfies are legal, but a person may not show the selfie to anyone while inside the polling location.
 In Delaware, there is only a policy against cell phone use at the polls, but no state law prohibiting it.
-In Oklahoma, a person is free to take a ballot selfie, however they must wait until they are outside the polling location to post it online.
+Kentucky law permits ballot selfies to be taken “in the voting room”, as long as they are not used to solicit votes for a particular candidate or issue, or used within 100 feet of the polling station.
 And Alaska state law prohibits ballot selfies, however Anchorage recently passed a local ordinance allowing selfies of municipal ballots.

 Laws Permitting Ballot Selfies by State